Australian Vintage: Operations

 The company generates 97% of its revenue from wine processing and packaging, 2% from the management of vineyards, and the remaining 1% from unallocated sources.
-Its operations span primarily across four continents: Europe— with an emphasis on the UK and Ireland, Australia, Asia and North America.
+Its operations span primarily across four continents: Europe— with an emphasis on the United Kingdom and Ireland, Australia, Asia and North America.
 The UK/Europe region is the leading export markets, generating 44.9% of the company's total revenue, with Australia coming next at 39%, then Asia and North America at 7.4% and 6% respectively.
 The geographic source of the remainder is undetermined.

 Sustainability

 Australian Vintage is one of the pioneering companies undertaking major sustainability efforts in the Australian wine industry.
 In November 2018, the company signed the Hybrid Renewable Corporate Power Purchase Agreement (PPA).
 The agreement requires 90% of the energy consumption of the company's Buronga Hill plant located in New South Wales to be sourced from renewable energy sources.
 The plant is the third largest winery in Australia and the company determines that 60% of the energy is to be sourced from off-site wind and solar plants provided by Flow Power, a wholesale electricity supplier, while the remaining 30% is to be obtained from its privately owned on-site solar panel systems.